Jane Campbell

 Jane Campbell Bio

-Carolyn Jane Campbell is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women’s Soccer League (NWSL) and the United States national team.
-Campbell played collegiately for the Stanford Cardinal before being drafted by the Dash in the 2017 NWSL College Draft.
-She was named NWSL Goalkeeper of the Year in 2023.
-After representing the United States at the under-17 and under-23 levels, Campbell was called into camp with the senior national team at age 17 in 2013 and debuted for the team in 2017.
-She won a bronze medal at the 2020 Summer Olympics.
+Carolyn Jane Campbell, known professionally as Jane Campbell, is an American professional soccer player who plays as a goalkeeper for the Houston Dash of the National Women’s Soccer League (NWSL) and the United States national team.
+Campbell played college soccer at Stanford University and was selected by the Houston Dash in the 2017 NWSL College Draft.
+A bronze medalist at the 2020 Summer Olympics, she is regarded as one of the most consistent shot-stoppers in the American women’s game.

 Jane Campbell Career